Alessine/Alessine/README.md

 - a Streamlit app on rental prices in Switzerland (APIs, Visualization). :house:
 - #TidyTuesday visualizations, because they're fun! :smile:

-You can check out the repos for these just below. :point_down:
+You can check out the repos for these just below.

 ___________________________